greatsharma/Facial_Emotion_Recognition/README.md

 ![](outputs/test.gif)

 For better visuals you can watch [this](https://www.youtube.com/watch?v=DGjV34robv8) video or download [this](https://github.com/greatsharma/Facial_Emotion_Recognition/blob/master/outputs/test.mp4) and see locally.

+**All the models explored are well documented with plots and performance metrics.
+[Here](https://github.com/greatsharma/Facial_Emotion_Recognition/blob/master/documentation.pdf) it is.**

 ### How to add a new model?
 For adding a new model to this repository all you have to do is create the new model, make your data compatible for new model(if required) and then mention the new model, that's it.